ambiennt/ElementZero/README.md

 ## Features

 0. Compatiable with official BDS
-1. And support behavior pack with custom item/recipes/scripts (* vanilla server *does* support them, but disabled in code)
+1. And support behavior pack with custom item/recipes/scripts (*vanilla BDS *does* support them, but its disabled in code)
 2. Can be run in Windows and Linux (with Wine)
-3. Native modding support, with one of the most robust BDS SDKs to date
+3. Native modding support with C++, high performance mods, and a very robust SDK

 ## FAQ